bradleyq/light_painter/README.md

 #### post_effect/transparency.json
 - uniform `Range` light approximate range in blocks.
 Default 128.0.
 - uniform `FOV` approximate FOV.
 Affects light position precision.
 Default 70.0.
-- uniform `Intensity` light strength.
+- uniform `Intensity` light strength on solid objects.
 Default 1.0.
+- uniform `IntensityT` light strength on translucent objects.
+Default 0.5.
 #### shaders/include/utils.glsl
 - `NEAR` near clipping plane in blocks.
 Do not change.
 Default 0.05.
 - `FAR` approximate far clipping plane in blocks.
 Affects light position precision.
 Default 1024.0.
 - `LIGHTR` distance in blocks where a pixel is considered out of a light's range.
 Default 8.0.
 - `SPREAD` how much a light spreads. `BOOST` may need to increase if this increases.
 Default 3.0.
 - `BOOST` how much to boost lights.
 Similar to `Intensity` but applies before composite and HDR mapping.
-Default 13.0.
+Default 10.0.
 - `CUTOFF` at what level where light is considered 0.0.
 Default 0.02.
 - `LIGHTALPHA` marker texture alpha.
 Use an uncommon alpha, best if less than 0.1 and greater than `ALPHACUTOFF`.
 Default 24.0/255.0.
 - `LIGHTDEPTH` depth buffer reserved for lights.
 Increase this to improve light position precision at the cost of item render precision.
 Default 0.025.